 \section{DATASETS}

-To evaluate the methods in a range of rainy weather and road conditions, three datasets from different cities were used.
-Oxford Robotcar Dataset provides multiple long-distance sequences taken along the same route in Oxford at different times for an urban environment.
-Nine sequences were recorded in rain conditions, out of which only four have sufficient ground truth for evaluation.
+We used three datasets from different cities as discussed below.
+The first dataset is Oxford Robotcar Dataset which provides multiple long-distance sequences taken along the same route at different times for an urban environment.
+Nine sequences were recorded in rain conditions, out of which four with sufficiently long ground truth were selected for evaluation.
 One sequence in clear weather along the same route was also included, where the route is roughly $9$km long.
 Out of these five sequences, the 2015-05-29 sequence has misaligned ground truth near the end while the 2014-11-21 sequence has an incomplete ground truth.
-Thus, these two sequences have a slightly shorter route compared to the other three.
+Thus, these two sequences have a shorter route compared to the other three.
 The Oxford Robotcar Dataset uses the Bumblebee XB3 Trinocular stereo camera which has a $24$cm stereo baseline providing an image stream at $16$fps.
 The dataset provides a real-time kinematic (RTK) ground truth that is obtained by post-processing raw GPS, IMU, and static GNSS base station recordings \cite{maddern_real-time_nodate}.

-4Seasons Dataset provides two rain sequences taken along different routes, with the 10-07 sequence taken in a suburban environment and the 12-22 sequence taken in an urban environment, both in the city of Munich.
+The second dataset is 4Seasons Dataset which provides two rain sequences taken along different routes, namely, the 10-07 sequence from a suburban environment and the 12-22 sequence from an urban environment, both in the city of Munich.
 Two monochrome cameras were placed in a stereo setup with a $30$cm stereo baseline providing an image stream at $30$fps.
 The provided RTK-GNSS data was used as ground truth.

 An internal dataset recorded in Singapore was used for heavy rain evaluation in urban environment.
 Two monocular NIR cameras were set up in a stereo format with a $40$cm baseline, while the GNSS+IMU system was used as the ground truth.